barbagroup/snake-repro/MesnardBarba-CiSE.md

 ![Figure 7b](./figures/ibamr/ibamr_forceCoefficientsRe2000AoA35.png)

 Figure 7:
-Instantaneous force coefficients at Reynolds number 2000 for the snake's section at angle-of-attack 30° (top) and 35° (bottom).
+Instantaneous force coefficients at Reynolds number 2000 for the snake's section at angle-of-attack 30 (top) and 35 (bottom) degrees.
 Here, the no-slip condition is enforced inside the section.
 We compare the IBAMR results with cuIBM ones from our past study.